mpadge/hackmd-stat-software/ml.md

 3. Define what kind of model will be applied to map the input data on to the specified output (commonly either categorical labels, or a set of validation data).
-ML software often allows the use of pre-trained models, in which this this step includes downloading or otherwise obtaining a pre-trained model, along with specification of which aspects of those models are to be modified through application to the training and validation data.
+ML software often allows the use of pre-trained models, in which case this this step includes downloading or otherwise obtaining a pre-trained model, along with specification of which aspects of those models are to be modified through application to a particular set of training and validation data.
-4. Define parameters controlling how algorithm will progress towards optimal solution, commonly including but not limited to:
+4. Define parameters controlling how the algorithm will progress towards an optimal solution, commonly including but not limited to:
     1. The type of algorithm used to explore the search space (for example some kind of gradient descent algorithm).
     2. The kind of loss function will be used to quantify distance